3scale/apisonator/README.md

 Getting rid of the persistent container is done with `make dev-clean`, whereas removing its image is done using `make dev-clean-image`.

+Alternatively you can start a container with the service running with `make dev-service`.
+This rule is intended for when you want to test the service endpoint.

 #### Maintain your dependencies up-to-date

 Changes in code sometimes translate into changes in dependencies.
 If that is the